anakic/querystorm-docs/New docs/Querying/Databases.md

 ## Connection strings

-When entering the connection details, you can give your connection string a name.
+When entering connection details, you can give your connection string a name.
 The scope of the name is the workbook (not the local machine).

 ![Connection name](../../Images/connection_name_1.png)

-The script files only stores the connection name, while the actual connection string is stored in the `module.config` file:
+The script file only stores the connection name, while the actual connection string is stored in the `module.config` file:

 ![Connection name](../../Images/connection_name_2.png)